 PS 951

-Familiarize yourself with the PS 951 requirements and assess their relevance for your organization and your clients.
+Familiarise yourself with the PS 951 requirements and assess their relevance for your organisation and your clients.

 Select an independent auditor and define the scope of the audit, including the key processes and controls.